-While 20th-century technology was defined by the growth of electronics, the 21st century belongs to photonics.
-LEDs will light households powered by photovoltaic panels and filled with displays and cameras communicating by optical fiber to distant owners wearing virtual reality glasses.
-Laser 3D printing will transform manufacturing.
-New microscopes and telescopes will peer into the depths of living cells and distant galaxies.
-Photonics graduates will command skills in design, fabrication and laboratory practice to place them at the forefront of these industries and many more not yet invented.
+While 20th-century technology was defined by the growth of electronics, the field of photonics is coming of age in the 21st century.
+LEDs are lighting households powered by photovoltaic panels and connected to the internet via optical fiber.
+Holographic displays and virtual reality glasses are providing new forms of visualization.
+New microscopes are peering into living cells with resolutions that break previous limits.
+Photons are being used to interrogate atoms for quantum computations.
+Photonics graduates will command skills in theory, design, fabrication and laboratory practice to place them at the forefront of these industries and many more not yet invented.

 Photonics is the electrical engineering sub-discipline concerned with the generation, modulation, radiative or guided transmission, sensing and detection of optical-frequency signals.
-Application areas include optical telecommunications, medical instrumentation, photovoltaic power generation, quantum information processing, optical instruments and environmental sensing.
-While some of these industries are mature, photonics continues to rapidly grow into new industries such as LED lighting and on-chip silicon photonics for multi-core CPUs.
+Application areas include optical telecommunications and instrumentation, optical computing and data transmission, medical imaging, renewable energy, and environmental sensing.
+While some of these industries are mature, photonics continues to rapidly grow into emerging technologies such as quantum computing and cryptography, optogenetics, and virtual reality.

 Photonics courses at CU Boulder engage high-caliber students from around the world.
 The courses typically run at a fast pace, often involving a mixture of fundamental theory, design in relevant industry standard CAD tools and individual projects.